mavickers/vue-toolkit/readme.md

     |       +-- noMutator
     |       +-- straightMutator
     |
-    |   (the following are aliases to tree structure beneath vuex)
+    |-- vuelidateHelpers
+    |   +-- injectValidators
     |
+    |   (the following are aliases to tree structure beneath vuexHelpers)
+    |
     +-- vuexMappings
     +-- vuexMutations
     |
-    |   (the following are aliases directly to helper methods in the vuex tree)
+    |   (the following are aliases directly to helper methods in the vuexHelpers tree)
     |
     +-- mapStateLazily
     +-- buildMutations
     +-- noMutator
     +-- straightMutator
+    |
+    |   (the following are aliases directly to helper methods in the vuelidateHelpers tree)
+    |
+    +-- injectValidators
 ```

 ### Why is it organized like this?